httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    9. If input_string is empty, there is a trailing comma; fail parsing.
 3. No structured data has been found; return dictionary (which is empty).

-Note that this algorithm has the effect of discarding any duplicate Dictionary members after the first one.
+Note that when duplicate Dictionary keys are encountered, this has the effect of ignoring all but the last instance.

 ### Parsing an Item {#parse-item}